Parshall flume

-The Parshall flume is an open channel flow metering device that was developed to measure the flow of surface waters and irrigation flows.
-The Parshall flume is a fixed hydraulic structure.
-It is used to measure volumetric flow rate in industrial discharges, municipal sewer lines, and influent/effluent flows in wastewater treatment plants.
-The Parshall flume accelerates flow through a contraction of both the parallel sidewalls and a drop in the floor at the flume throat.
-Under free-flow conditions the depth of water at specified location upstream of the flume throat can be converted to a rate of flow.
+The Parshall flume is an open channel flow-metering device that was developed to measure the flow of surface water and irrigation flow.
+The Parshall flume is a modified version of the Venturi flume.
+Named after its creator, Dr. Ralph L. Parshall of the U.S. Soil Conservation Service, the Parshall flume is a fixed hydraulic structure used in measuring volumetric flow rate in surface water, industrial discharges, municipal sewer lines, and influent/effluent flows in wastewater treatment plants.
+The Parshall flume accelerates the flow by contracting both the parallel sidewalls and a drop in the floor at the flume throat.
+Under free-flow conditions, the depth of water at a specified location upstream of the flume throat can be converted to a rate of flow.
 Some states specify the use of Parshall flumes, by law, for certain situations (commonly water rights).
+Differences between the Venturi and Parshall flume include reduction of the inlet converging angle, lengthening the throat section, reduction of the discharge divergence angle, and introducing a drop through the throat (and subsequent partial recovery in the discharge section).